 It was a beautiful scene for New Orleans faithful, not all that long ago: The Saints, formerly the 'Aints, finally lifted the Vince Lombardi Trophy and were Super Bowl champions at the end of last season.
 Long years of suffering had ended, and what a celebration it was.
 Those people who were fortunate enough to make it down to "Lombardi Gras," as it was known, witnessed a celebration unlike any other.

-Arguably the biggest reason for the success of the Saints organization for the last few years had been the play of quarterback Drew Brees, who vaulted himself into the discussion of Greatest QB in the NFL with the big win, and removed himself from the Dan Marino-led list of men to play the position who were awesome, but never won an NFL title.
+Arguably the biggest reason for the success of the Saints organization for the last few years had been the play of quarterback Drew Brees, who vaulted himself into the discussion of "greatest QB in the NFL" with the big win and removed himself from the Dan Marino-led list of men who played the position and did it well but never won an NFL title.

-Last year, the rings that are now worn by members of that Saints team make it difficult to argue that any other team was better than they were last year, and it is difficult to argue that Drew Brees wasn't the best QB in the league... last year.
+The rings that are now worn by members of that Saints team make it difficult to argue that any other team was better than it was last year.
+It is also difficult to argue that Drew Brees wasn't the best QB in the league...last year.

 I have ranked the top 100 quarterbacks in NFL history, and because I'm writing the article, I get the privilege of unilaterally deciding who was better than who.
 My opinions are not scientific, and while I have done a fair amount of research in putting this list together, I am 100 percent sure that no one else on this planet would have exactly the same list as me—chiefly because not everyone will use my criteria.